 A debtor may be required to file a Chapter 13 bankruptcy if:

-The debtor has received a Chapter 7 bankruptcy discharge within the prior six years, or obtained a Chapter 13 bankruptcy discharge within the prior six years and and has not paid off at least 70% of the unsecured debts under that bankruptcy.
+The debtor has received a Chapter 7 bankruptcy discharge within the prior six years, or has obtained a Chapter 13 bankruptcy discharge within the prior six years and and has not paid off at least 70% of the unsecured debts under that bankruptcy.

 The debtor was subject to the discharge of a prior Chapter 7 or Chapter 13 bankruptcy filing within the prior 180 days because the debtor violated a court order, or requested dismissal after a creditor sought relief from the automatic stay.

-If a debtor has not previously converted a Chapter 7 bankruptcy to a Chapter 13 bankruptcy, and the debtor's estate qualifies for Chapter 13 relief, upon filing an appropriate motion with the bankruptcy court the debtor has an absolute right to conver the petition to a Chapter 13 filing.
-Where a court approves the motion for conversion, the debtor must file a Chapter 13 repayment plan within fifteen days.
+If a debtor has not previously converted a Chapter 7 bankruptcy to a Chapter 13 bankruptcy, and the debtor's estate qualifies for Chapter 13 relief, upon filing an appropriate motion with the bankruptcy court the debtor has an absolute right to convert the petition to a Chapter 13 filing.
+Where a court approves the motion for conversion, the debtor must file a Chapter 13 repayment plan within fifteen days of approval.

 After a debtor files for bankruptcy, until the case is resolved, the debto's property, assets, and debts will be subject to the control of the bankruptcy court.
 Subject to a few exceptions, the debtor will be restricted from most financial actions, including the sale of property or the making of payments, without first obtaining permission from the bankruptcy court.

 After the completion of a Chapter 7 bankruptcy, a debtor may not again file a Chapter 7 bankruptcy petition for six years from the date of filing.

-In a "Chapter 7" bankruptcy:
+In a Chapter 7 bankruptcy:

 A trustee is appointed to oversee your property;

-You will most likely be unable to file a "Chapter 7" bankruptcy if you have filed and dismissed a "Chapter 7" petition in the last 180 days, or if you were granted or denied a "Chapter 7" discharge in a prior case within the past six years.
-If you believe those exclusions apply to you, you should discuss your case with an attorney as you may qualify for an exception.
+You will most likely be unable to file a Chapter 7 bankruptcy if you have filed and dismissed a Chapter 7 petition in the last 180 days, or if you were granted or denied a Chapter 7 discharge in a prior case within the past six years.
+If you believe that either of those exclusions apply to you, you should discuss your case with an attorney as you may qualify for an exception.